 Well, the strategy of prevention really looks like this when it’s facilitated by a digital platform.
 And again, if appropriately deployed, goes something like this that the client patient seeks out a care team, a leader of that of that team, which is typically a physician or mid-level practitioner.
 And from that point forward, that the leader of that team then can apply, the offering if you will 24/7 365 to that patient through a starting with a patient portal, my experience has been that’s an important component of what we call telemedicine, the essentially the audio visual platform that is is the underpinnings of what your digital in nature so that for all of us both as providers and as patients, you know prevention of disease and or restoration of health and or reversal of diseases and condition, you know should be our focus at least at the primary care level and having a starting with a portal that is designed to facilitate an always on environment, whether it be in real time or asynchronously delivered, patient sending messages, non urgent messages that are triage and managed by a team on the provider side gets us, gets us started on the right track or how to leverage a digital platform toward health and wellness.
 And at the same time, build a bridge for a rapid response capability of the clinical team appropriately reimbursed and incentivized of course, to be there for that patient and or particularly in pediatrics and or geriatric medicine, the advocate for that patient in many cases on the geriatric medicine side, some of our better examples of how to make a difference for a client is interacting with their family, their caregivers, that they’re in a facility, facility staff, etc. That really identify the opportunity to communicate directly in real time in like a classic kind of live telemedical encounter, but more so a synchronously delivering information, data, photographs, lab results, status reports that may not be considered emergent but have an importance and and the necessity to deliver that information to the leader of a team that’s been identified and been incentivized to be there 24/7 365 for that patient because without that, when things go sideways, in in medical care paradigm, typically if not designed to address issues appropriately and timely.
 That’s where we find our emergency rooms become crowded again.
 And and the readmission rate to hospitals goes so much higher than it than it should.

 Yeah, you know, absolutely Rich Milani from Ochsner from Ochsner health system, their chief transformational officer, really a bright guy.
 He did a program, gosh, years ago with Apple it was five years ago now, where they used just an Apple Watch to report back blood pressure readings and a few other a few other things.
 And through a very cryptic system by our standards today.
 And this is just five years ago, he was able to reduce readmissions in the hospital by 50%.
 And, and it was really interesting and of course, now Rich’s on some really other amazing products. he’s a he’s a cardiologist by training, but he was able to realize that here are the things that we can monitor.
 If these start to go south, we need to intervene.
 And I think that’s the beauty of continuous monitoring is if you look at it from a purely economic perspective, we can find disease processes and problems well before they become symptomatic.
 Well before they become expensive, and from a quality of care perspective, we can leverage connected technology and AI to be able to deliver a far higher degrees of safe and efficacious care.
 I mean, just last week, my car told me that there was a recall notice on my car and told me to go to the dealership.
 I mean, it’s talking to somebody you know, and my wife’s car, the other day was telling her, giving her this all this rich information about when her next service B was due and everything right and so it doesn’t just look at the miles like you would used to think what it’s actually looking at is how you’re driving your car, the patterns of how you drive your car, what it anticipates the the the need for that car, to be healthy in the future.
 And something as cryptic as those monitoring systems are having an incredible impact in an automotive prevention.
 Why can’t we do that in healthcare?
 And of course, the answer is we really truly can.
-Well listen, we’re so excited that you chose to be in our documentary, film Fixing Healthcare, and know that your contribution will help us do something that really is what the film is all about.
+Well listen, we’re so excited that you chose to be in our documentary, film The Healthcare Cure, and know that your contribution will help us do something that really is what the film is all about.
 And that is to change the conversation.
 Can we improve the relationship in the end that coveted time that doctors and patients need to be able to reestablish?
 Can we stop having the machine run the relationship and look at the caregiver and the patient run the relationship?
 Can we stop talking just about the access of healthcare and start talking about something that’s far more interesting, and that is the access of health.
 And you know, we talked about underserved communities and their inability to get access to health, and that’s rural communities and inner cities.
 Everybody wants them to have medicines, but we haven’t really had robust deep discussions about quality food and prevention.
 And I hope that our film will have some impact and it at least changing the dialouge from this old fashioned, let’s make more medicine to to what we believe the fix is.
 And that is to have more health.
 What would you say as we close up would be the big fix if one there is one thing that we could do to fix health care, what would that be.

 You know, having a philosophy of reengineering healthcare based on, focusing on the team patient relationship on a platform that most of us are quite comfortable with using as well as our patients.
 That always holds high as a priority, the relationship component of medicine.
 And with, with the platform there to help us in the background, kind of under the hood, if you will, that’s always dependably monitoring the status of our clientele and our population so that we can really deliver care and or receive care with a sense of security and confidentiality, as well as confidence that we’re being managed by a team that cares knows what they’re doing is well trained and the core principles of how to use technology to again, deliver care in a personalized fashion.
 We’re headed toward that there are some forks in the road.
 We need to be careful about taking the fork of commoditization of data and, and having the incentives in that process go in the wrong direction.
 But I think the crisis that we’re currently still dealing with is it has the silver lining of pointing us in the right direction.